US warns Turkey over reported test of Russian S-400 missile system | DW | 17.10.2020

 If verified, the test could stoke tensions between Turkey and the United States, which sharply opposed Ankara's purchase of the weapons from Moscow on grounds they compromise shared NATO defense systems.

-The US State Department wouldn't confirm the test but warned of "potential serious consequences" if Ankara activates the weapon, with the threat of sanctions hanging in the background.
+The US State Department wouldn't confirm the test but warned of "potentially serious consequences" if Ankara activates the weapon, with the threat of sanctions hanging in the background.

 "If confirmed, we would condemn in the strongest terms the S-400 test missile launch as incompatible with Turkey's responsibilities as a NATO Ally and strategic partner of the United States," State Department spokesperson Morgan Ortagus said in an email.